hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 no, you need a REBOL API key for that, but they are not sold anymore

 [12:48:26](#MtTXF82cFEPqzokQuS6A478zIacaBkUse-LPbWnTnO0) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-Shouldn't we get, sometimes soon (TM), a rebolless self-hosted toolchain? Ì†ΩÌπÇ
+Shouldn't we get, sometimes soon (TM), a rebolless self-hosted toolchain? üôÇ

 [12:48:54](#iqbK6wJg80SJPTCCfb5e9tclfztdC-hdIl6YjMIdtbo) <klymsawur>:
 > <@hiiamboris:tchncs.de> no, you need a REBOL API key for that, but they are not sold anymore